skypjack/entt/docs/md/meta.md

 auto by_type_id = entt::resolve(entt::type_id<my_type>());
 ```

-There exits also an overload of the `resolve` function to use to iterate all the
+There exists also an overload of the `resolve` function to use to iterate all
-reflected types at once.
+the reflected types at once.
 It returns an iterable object that can be used in a
 range-for loop:

 ```cpp